longineers/DinoGuessr/README.md

     ```

 2.  **Add the dinosaur's image:**
-    Add a corresponding image for the new dinosaur to the `assets` directory.
+    Add a corresponding image for the new dinosaur to the `public/assets` directory.
 The image name should match the `name` property in the `dinosaurs.json` file.

-    If you need help finding and downloading images, you can use the `download-images.mjs` script:
+    If you need help finding and downloading images, you can use the `scripts/download-images.mjs` script:

     ```bash
-    node download-images.mjs
+    node scripts/download-images.mjs
     ```

     This script will generate a list of search URLs for each dinosaur, making it easier to find and download the images you need.